o3de/o3de.org/content/docs/userguide/rendering-intro.md

 ---
-description: ' The following topics will guide you through the graphics features and rendering effects of &ALY;. '
+description: ' The following topics will guide you through the graphics features and rendering effects of Lumberyard. '
-title: Graphics and Rendering in &ALY;
+title: Graphics and Rendering in Lumberyard
 ---
 # Graphics and Rendering in Lumberyard {#rendering-intro}